Welcome to Knockbracken Congregational Church

 Usually our Minister, Calvin Coulter, preaches at most of our services.

 He will explain things as we go along but the format is quite simple.
-We read from the Bible, sing some hymns (usually three), Calvin will pray and then he will speak for about half an hour.
-Services usually last just over an hour.
+We read from the Bible, sing some hymns, Calvin will pray and then he will speak for 25-30 minutes.
+Services usually last just over an hour from start to finish.

-Tea and coffee are served after many of our services, and these are great opportunities to get to know one another, form and renew friendships, and ask those puzzling questions that have been buzzing around in our heads since mid-way through the sermon.
+Tea and coffee are served after most Sundays, and these are great opportunities to get to know one another, form and renew friendships, and ask those puzzling questions that have been buzzing around in our heads since mid-way through the message.

 Speaker Rev Calvin Coulter